containers/composefs/README.md

 Composefs also supports [fs-verity](https://www.kernel.org/doc/html/latest/filesystems/fsverity.html) validation of the content files.
-When using this, the digest of the content files is stored in the image, and composefs will validate that the content file it uses has a matching enabled fs-verity digest.
+When using this, the digest of the content files is stored in the image in the `trusted.overlay.metacopy` extended attributes which tell overlayfs to validate that the content file it uses has a matching enabled fs-verity digest.
 This means that the backing content cannot be changed in any way (by mistake or by malice) without this being detected when the file is